aalarina/data-science-projects/Satellite-Image-Matching/README.md

 ### Choice of Sentinel-2 True Color Images

 The original dataset contains multiple Sentinel-2 spectral bands.
 However, this project utilizes only the True Color Image (TCI) representation.

-The primary objective of the task is image matching rather than land cover classification or multispectral analysis.
-Since LoFTR is a feature matching model originally designed for RGB imagery, using TCI images provides a natural input format without requiring any architectural modifications.

-### Confidence-based filtering

-LoFTR produces a confidence score for every detected correspondence.

-Instead of accepting every predicted match, only correspondences above a predefined confidence threshold are retained.
+The goal of the task is to establish geometric correspondences rather than perform semantic or multispectral analysis.
+During preprocessing, TCI images are converted to grayscale before being passed to LoFTR.
+Consequently, additional spectral bands are not required, while the TCI product provides sufficient structural information for reliable feature matching.

 ## Solution Explanation